pcingola/bds/src/manual/docs/classes.md

 ```
 a := new A()    # Create object 'A' and invoke empty (default) constructor
 ```

+## Constructor

+The constructor is a method that has the same name as the class, returns `void` and can have parameters.

 Example of a constructor with parameters:
 ```